 Second, for the results to be accurate, the sample used should be representative of the overall population.

-Equally important, the historical data used to estimate the MMM model should be representative of “what usually happens” or would happen in the future.
+Equally important, the historical data used to estimate the Marketing Mix Model should be representative of “what usually happens” or would happen in the future.
 So, for example, the creative used in the ads should remain the “same”.
 Albeit, in practice, “the same” actually means “close enough”.
 That is, the same content is used, the same laydown, the same strategy is maintained, etc. The economic situation also should permit to assume that the same consumer behavior is maintained hence the same responses e.g. to media, promotions, and other stimuli.

 For this reason, the prediction would usually be trusted just for a short period in the future, say a few months.
 Consequently, it is recommended to refresh the models quite frequently, ideally, monthly or quarterly.
 Refreshing the models does not mean necessarily redoing the models but it should suffice to merely update the coefficients of the same models with the new data and keep an eye on the different statistical metrics used to assess the quality of those models.